Jana Duggar And Lawson Bates Courtship Rumor Denied, Instagram Role Player Possibly Started Romance Buzz

 A post shared by The Duggar Family (@duggarfam) on

-There are role-play accounts for other Duggars, including one that bears the name of Jubilee Duggar, Michelle Duggar’s stillborn daughter.
+There are role-play accounts for other Duggars, including one that bears the name of Jubilee Duggar, Jim Bob and Michelle Duggar’s stillborn daughter.
 The creator of that account faked a failed suicide attempt, married Jubilee to a man named Jackson, and gave her six sons and six daughters.
-As TODAY reports, Michelle Duggar miscarried in 2011 when she was 19 weeks pregnant, so Jubilee would currently be just six years old if she had survived.
+As TODAY reported, Michelle Duggar miscarried in 2011 when she was 19 weeks pregnant, so Jubilee would currently be just six years old if she had survived.

 Many of the Duggar role-play accounts feature photos of children, houses, and kissing couples that were likely stolen from social media accounts belonging to other people.
 The role players use these images to create fake families and love interests for the Duggars they are pretending to be.